b7leung/REFINE/README.md

 - openCV
 - sklearn

-For a precise list of the configuration used in the paper, refer to packages listed in the refine_env.yml file.
+For a precise list of the configuration used in the paper, refer to packages listed in the [refine_env.yml](https://github.com/b7leung/REFINE/blob/main/refine_env.yml) file.
 You can also create a conda environment using it with:

 `
-conda env create --file bio-env.txt
+conda env create --file refine_env.yml
 `

 ## Dataset